anjani27j/resume/kamini.md

-PDFPDF Thumbnail
-Generate MD file for this resume in the same format

-md

 # Kamini Singh
 **Phone**: +1 203-606-5286 | **Email**: kaamini18j@gmail.com | **Work Authorization**: Authorized to work in the U.S. (EAD)
 ## PROFESSIONAL SUMMARY